Dunblane, Doune and Callander Railway: Closure

 The Caledonian Railway became a constituent of the London, Midland and Scottish Railway (LMS) in 1923, and became part of British Railways in 1948.

 During the 1960s a report was produced on rationalisation of loss-making railways; this led to the so-called Beeching cuts, and this part of the line was closed on 1 November 1965.
 Oban continues to be served by another route.
 A short spur survived at the Dunblane end to serve Springbank Mill, but when the mill closed, this section closed as well, in 1971.

 Since closure

 Part of the trackbed south of Doune and another south of Callander have been converted into a footpath and cyclepath.
 About a mile west of Dunblane, the trackbed has been severed by the A9 Dunblane by-pass, while in Dunblane itself most of the line has been obliterated by new housing.

 The station building at Doune was demolished in 1968, although the former station master's house survives; the site is now occupied by housing, as is the site of the original Callander station.
 Callander engine shed, closed in 1924, was demolished in 1974.
 The former goods yard at Dunblane is now occupied by a car park, a supermarket and some sheltered housing.

-Many of the underbridges along the route have been removed, but the stone bridge over the Keltie Water south of Callander and some of the metal bridges south of Doune survive.
+Many of the underbridges along the route have been removed, but the stone bridge over the Keltie Water south of Callander and some of the metal bridges east of Doune survive.